bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ### Column: Required

 The `Required` column specifies whether a datafile value is required and may contain `true`, `false` or be empty.
-An empty value is assumed to be false.
+If, for a given datafile column, datafile values are specified as being required then a non-empty value MUST be specified for values in the datafile column.

+For a given row, the value of this column is OPTIONAL.
+An empty value is the same as a `false` value.

 ### Column: Datatype